AllenInstitute/bmtk/docs/autodocs/source/user_guide.rst

    :scale: 100%

 Unlike other simulators, BMTK separates the process of building, simulating, and analyzing the results.
-First a fully instantiated base-line version of the model is built and saved to a file so each time a simulation is ran it takes only a small fraction of the time to instantiate the simulation.
-Results are also automatically saved to a disk.
-BMTK and the format it uses (SONATA, see below) makes it easy to dynamically adjust cell and synaptic parameters so that multiple iterations of a simulation be done as fast as possible.
+First a fully instantiated base-line version of the model is built and saved to a file so that each time a simulation runs it takes only a small fraction of the time to instantiate the simulation.
+Results are also saved automatically.
+BMTK and the format it uses (SONATA, see below) makes it easy to dynamically adjust cell and synaptic parameters so that multiple iterations of a simulation can be done as fast as possible.

 As such BMTK can be broken into three major components: